-As part of the programming procedure, the user will need to select a programming algorithm that will enable the PROG16Z software to properly manage their specific target device during programming.
+As part of the programming procedure, the user will need to select a programming algorithm that will enable the PROGRS08Z software to properly manage their specific target device during programming.
 The user may also choose to set certain programming parameters before beginning to program.
 This chapter presents a brief overview of the programming procedure.
-1.1 Programming Algorithms (.16P Files) PROG16Z runs on the PC and provides a set of general interface functions and processor-specific user functions that are used to control the erasing, verifying, programming and viewing of modules to be programmed.
-These general functions are implemented for a particular target configuration and chip set by using specific Programming Algorithm (.16P) files that the user can modify to reflect the setup of their particular target interface.
-PROG16Z includes a library of these programming algorithms.
+1.1 Programming Algorithms (.R8P Files) PROGRS08Z runs on the PC and provides a set of general interface functions and processor-specific user functions that are used to control the erasing, verifying, programming and viewing of modules to be programmed.
+These general functions are implemented for a particular target configuration and chip set by using specific Programming Algorithm (.R8P) files that the user can modify to reflect the setup of their particular target interface.
+PROGRS08Z includes a library of these programming algorithms.
 For the most recent version of this library of algorithms, please visit our website, www.pemicro.com.
 Programming algorithm files can also be modified by the user according to specific conventions.
 In addition, PEmicro can create programming algorithms upon request if you are working with a device whose corresponding algorithm is not included in the current library.
 Some additional information about the contents and modification of programming algorithms is included in CHAPTER 2 - PROGRAMMING ALGORITHMS.
-1.2 Start-Up Configuration Certain programming parameters can be adjusted when launching the PROG16Z software by using the executable command-line to input the appropriate parameters.
+1.2 Start-Up Configuration Certain programming parameters can be adjusted when launching the PROGRS08Z software by using the executable command-line to input the appropriate parameters.
 These may include settings related to the type of hardware interface you are using, S-record verification, and more, depending on your target device.
 A list of specific parameters with examples of their usage is included in CHAPTER 4 - START-UP CONFIGURATION.
-1.3 Manual Programming PROG16Z lists commands that are available to execute.
+1.3 Manual Programming PROGRS08Z lists commands that are available to execute.
 Any of the programmer's enabled features can be selected by using the mouse, the up and down arrow keys, or by typing the selection letters to the left of the selection display.
 Pressing ENTER or double clicking the mouse will execute the highlighted entry if it is enabled.
 The user will be prompted for any additional information that is required to execute the selected function.
 Before you can program a module from an S record file, you must select such a file.
 If you try to do a program module function and you have not selected an S-record file, you will be asked to select one.
 A list of programming commands and their functions may be found in CHAPTER 6 - MANUAL PROGRAMMING.
 1.4 Scripted Programming Programming commands, in addition to being executed manually, may also be collected into script files which can be used to automate the programming process.
-These scripts are executed by a command-line programming application called CPROG16Z, which is included with the PROG16Z software.
-More information about scripted programming is located in the accompanying CPROG16Z User Guide.
-1.5 Hardware Interfaces PROG16Z currently requires use of the Multilink FX debug probe.
-More information is available in CHAPTER 8 - HARDWARE INTERFACES.
-1.6 Programming Utilities PEmicro also offers some no-cost programming utilities to help the user perform certain tasks.
-More information is available in CHAPTER 9 - PROGRAMMING UTILITIES.
+These scripts are executed by a command-line programming application called CPROGRS08Z, which is included with the PROGRS08Z software.
+More information about scripted programming is located in the accompanying CPROGRS08Z User Guide.
+1.5 Hardware Interfaces A change to RS08 compatibility with PEmicro hardware will be announced with the launch of the next Rev. of our Multilink interfaces.
+Look for news on our website, pemicro.com.